All posts

 How much does a registered agent cost per year?

-Commercial registered agent services cost $100-200 per year for standalone service.
-Formation services (Stripe Atlas, Firstbase, Doola) include year 1 in the formation fee and charge $100-359/yr for renewal.
-Northwest Registered Agent charges a flat $125/yr with no introductory discount.
-The registered agent comparison maps the full pricing across services.
+Standalone services run $100-200/yr.
+Formation services (Stripe Atlas, Firstbase, Doola) include year 1 in the formation fee, then charge $100-359/yr at renewal.
+Northwest is a flat $125/yr with no introductory discount.
+The registered agent comparison has full pricing across services.

 Can I use a virtual mailbox as my registered agent?

-No. A virtual mailbox service (Anytime Mailbox, iPostal1, Traveling Mailbox) provides a US mailing address and mail scanning, but it is not authorized to accept service of process on behalf of the LLC.
-State law requires a registered agent with a physical address that is available to accept legal documents during business hours.
-A virtual mailbox and a registered agent are separate services with different legal functions.
-Some providers offer both, but having one does not substitute for the other.
+No. A virtual mailbox (Anytime Mailbox, iPostal1, Traveling Mailbox) gives you a US mailing address and mail scanning, but it can't accept service of process.
+State law requires a registered agent at a physical address, available during business hours.
+Some providers sell both services, but one doesn't substitute for the other.

 What happens if my registered agent resigns and I don't replace them?

-The state will send a notice to the LLC's last known address giving a window (30-90 days, depending on the state) to appoint a new registered agent.
-If the deficiency is not cured, the LLC loses good standing and eventually faces administrative dissolution.
-A dissolved LLC loses its liability protection, cannot enforce contracts, and may have its bank accounts frozen.
-Reinstatement costs $200-500+ in state penalties plus all back fees.
+The state sends a notice to the LLC's last known address with a 30-90 day cure window.
+If you don't fix it, the LLC loses good standing and eventually gets administratively dissolved.
+A dissolved LLC has no liability protection, can't enforce contracts, and may have its bank accounts frozen.
+Reinstatement runs $200-500+ in penalties and back fees.

 Do I need a registered agent in every state where I do business?